 In 1629, Rembrandt received his first major commissions, which came from Constantjin Huygens and the court of the Hague.
-These works caught the admiration of Prince Frederik Hendrik, who would purchase many additional Rembrandt paintings in future years.
+These works caught the admiration of Prince Frederick Hendrik, who would purchase many additional Rembrandt paintings in future years.

 During his early career, Rembrandt also began producing etchings and is credited with elevating the craft into art.
 The first etching appearing around 1626, and the artist continued developing this type of work until he had to sell his printing press in 1660.

 The Middle Years: 1631-1651